temporalio/proposals/node/logging-and-metrics-for-user-code.md

 > ... <br/>
 > Additionally, some methods will provide an "ignored" version which runs asynchronously but returns no promise.
 This can be a good option when the calling isolate would ignore the promise anyway, since the ignored versions can skip an extra thread synchronization.
 Just be careful because this swallows any thrown exceptions which might make problems hard to track down.

-If we go for (2) we will probably recommend using the "ignored" version to reduce the extra overhead and avoid non-deterministic code from interfering with Workflow code.<br/>
+(2) is limited to either synchronous and ignored functions as async functions conflict with the way we run isolated Workflow code since we assume that there are never any outstanding promises at the end of Workflow activation.

+(3) raises the following reliablility concerns:

+- When isolate runs out of memory but in that case logs will probably not work anyways.
+- When WF code gets stuck e.g goes into an infinite loop but we can mitigate this problem by enforcing a time limit of execution in the isolate, in case execution times out we will be able to extract the logs.

-(3) has the lowest overhead but also means there's an inherent delay from logs and metrics generation to processing.
+(3) has the lowest overhead but also means there's an inherent delay from logs and metrics generation to processing - should be reliablility minimal assuming Workflow code is not CPU bound.<br/>
+(3) is limited to either ignored and asynchronous functions since because it does **not** block the isolate.

 ### Proposed solution

 Allow users to expose their logging and metrics interfaces to Workflow code as external dependencies.
-We'll use either technique (2) or (3) stated above after receiving more input and running a benchmark.
+We'll support techniques (2) and (3) stated above depending on the type of injected function.

+**Extra care should be taken when using values returned from external dependencies because it can easily break deterministic Workflow execution**

 #### Definitions

+#### `WorkflowInfo`

-Logging and metrics require Workflow execution context to have any meaning.
+Logging and metrics require the Workflow's execution context information to have any meaning.
 We define the `WorkflowInfo` interface which is accessible in Workflow code via `Context.info` and passed into users' "external dependency" functions.

 `@temporalio/workflow`